kjosib/sophie/docs/tech/queue.rst

     These *wait* very efficiently but there is a smidgen of overhead associated with each operation.
     If I write "mutex" I specifically mean this ordinary kind of lock.

-    Spin-locks do not yield the CPU between attempts to acquire the lock, "spin" around a tight loop.
+    Spin-locks do not yield the CPU between attempts to acquire the lock, but instead "spin" around a tight loop.
     The benefit is that when there is no contention the overhead is like two CPU instructions.
     It's a different trade-off.
 If I write "spin-lock" then of course that is what I mean.